Some of the biggest plumbing problems occur due to the ignorance of homeowners with plumbing simple and basic rules.

 Some plumbing materials have a life span that could reach up to 40 years and others can preserve their functionality and efficiency for a century and maybe longer.

 Brass, copper, cast iron and galvanized steel have a typical lifespan from 80-100 years, whereas PVC drain lines lifespan is 25-40 years.

-Just make sure to hire a professional to check the material of your plumbing and perform the regular check-ups from time to time.
+Just make sure to hire a professional to check the material of your plumbing and perform regular check-ups from time to time.

 Rusty water is the water that takes on a different color than the usual color, sometimes brown or yellow.

-It appears mostly in houses that are abandoned for long periods of time where pipes start collecting a great number of rust particles.
+It appears mostly in houses that are abandoned for long periods of time where pipes start rusting and collecting a great number of dust particles.

 And even if you haven’t left the house and you started seeing signs of rust even if it is a slight change in the color of water, then it is advisable to replace your pipes immediately.

 Rusty water is full of bacteria that cause serious health problems if you ignored the mentioned rust signs.

 Let's say you are renovating your house or buying a new house, then kill two birds with one stone and let your plumber check your plumbing.

 This way you get to check your plumbing system and catch any unforeseen problems that might arise after remodeling.

 Don't take a rain check on this one as it will cost you a whole lot more to bring a plumber in the middle of the night to check your broken plumbing systems.